 Compared to the branch, the subsidiary is a locally registered company that is treated just like any other Polish resident company.
 It is incorporated by selecting a unique name, drawing up the Articles of Association and submitting the registration form together with the documents to the Register.
 Like the branch, it does need to be registered for VAT purposes accordingly and it does need to obtain special permits and licenses.
 Unlike the branch, the subsidiary is a separate legal entity from the parent company and it can engage in different business activities.
 The parent company retains a certain level of control by owning shares in the Polish subsidiary.

 When setting up a subsidiary, our team of Polish company formation agents can instruct and assist on the most important steps.
 It is useful to note that, compared to the branch, the incorporation will involve more steps as the Articles of Association must be drawn up and signed by the founders.
 Another reason for foreign nationals to request our specialized aid is that, with our help, they are not required to be present in the country during all of the incorporation phases.
 One of our agents can handle part of these through a power of attorney.
 Please feel free to reach out to us for more information on the treatment and the formation phases for locally registered companies that are treated as resident legal entities.
+In case you want to open a branch office in Singapore, our team can put you in contact with our partners - OpenCompanySingapore.com.

-Opening a branch in Poland
+Opening a branch in Poland in 2023

-The branch in Poland is subject to much of the same obligations as other business forms in the country.
-It must keep its books in Polish, separate from those of the parent company, as per the accounting principles in Poland.
 Any factual of legal changes in the status of the foreign company abroad, including liquidation or bankruptcy, must be notifies to the Minister of Economy.

 The Polish branch is required to have an appointed authorized person with the role of representing the foreign company.
 The representative will need to provide details about his or her identification details like name and address in Poland.